1965–66 South-West Indian Ocean cyclone season: Tropical Disturbance Anne

+Anne existed on August 15 and didn’t last a day.
+Anne also had a peak at a small 25 miles per hour (35 kilometers per hour.)

 Tropical Disturbance Brenda

 Brenda existed from August 16 to August 18.
+The peak was 30 miles per hour or 45 KM/H.

 Severe Tropical Storm Claude

 Claude existed from December 24 to January 10.

 Tropical Cyclone Denise

 On January 7, Cyclone Denise passed north of Mauritius, producing wind gusts of 170 km/h.
 Later, the storm crossed over Réunion, dropping record rainfall.
 Over a 24-hour period, Denise dropped 1825 mm of rainfall at Foc Foc, Réunion, of which 1144 mm fell over 12 hours; both precipitation totals are the highest recorded worldwide for their respective durations.
 Over 48 hours, precipitation totaled 2230 mm at Bras Sec.
 The heavy rains caused flooding that killed three people, and caused severe road and crop damage.

 Tropical Depression Evelyn

 Evelyn existed from January 19 to January 20.

 Tropical Depression Francine

 Francine existed from January 30 to February 1.

 Tropical Depression Germaine

 Germaine existed from February 14 to February 17.

 Tropical Depression Hilary

 Hilary existed from February 20 to February 23.